falcopackages/.github/profile/README.md

 - [falco-cli](https://github.com/falcopackages/falco-cli): Start a project using the falco starter-template and keep it updated
 - [starter-template](https://github.com/falcopackages/starter-template): Project starter including uv, Docker production setup, helpers for project version management, CI/CD pipelines, all your dev commands managed via a justfile, and more
-- [falco (wip)](https://github.com/falcopackages/falco): A Django application that comes with commands for `CRUD` generation, a `start-app` command that auto-registers new apps, HTMX download commands, and more
+- [falco (wip)](https://github.com/falcopackages/falco): A Django application that comes with commands for `CRUD` generation, a `start-app` command that auto-registers new apps, HTMX download, and more
 - [falco-ui (wip)](https://github.com/falcopackages/falco-ui): Integrates [daisyui](https://daisyui.com/) for better looking HTML for CRUD, forms, and allauth templates
-- [fujin (wip)](https://github.com/falcopackages/fujin): Automates the deployment of your Django project (and any project follow a few prerequisites) on a Linux box while leaving you in full control of your server
+- [fujin (wip)](https://github.com/falcopackages/fujin): Automates the deployment of your Django project (and any project following a few prerequisites) on a Linux box while leaving you in full control of your server

-The missing piece for me right now to consider my Django workflow perfect is a tool to better organize frontend code for larger projects, but I have few good candidates:
+The missing piece for me right now to consider my Django workflow perfect is a tool to better organize frontend code for larger projects, but I have a few good candidates:

 - [django-cotton](github.com/wrabit/django-cotton): A component library for Django that enables you to use HTML-like tag syntax
 - [django-bird (wip)](https://github.com/joshuadavidthomas/django-bird): Another component library in very early stages, but I really like the proposed API